 Hope Church at Elmsbrook

-The church is led by Chris Hunt, a Pioneer Curate and a team of people who came from ECB.
-ECB continues to oversee the plant through direct oversight from Ian Biscoe as Chris' training incumbent and via the PCC for which Hope Church (Hope) still falls under for wider governance.
-In addition to the 10-15 families who came from ECB, Hope has added to its number within the last year, from both de-churched and new believers in the area; membership is currently around 70 adults and children with an average Sunday attendance of 40 people.
+The church is in an interim phase where it is being led by a team of elders who came from ECB while the longer term strategic vision is being reviewed with the ECB Team Vicar maintaining supervisory capacity. .
+Hope Church (Hope) still falls under the PCC for its wider governance.
+In addition to the 10-15 families who came from ECB, Hope has added to its number within the last year, from both de-churched and new believers in the area; membership is currently around 70 adults and children with an average Sunday attendance of 30 people.
 Hope Sunday services have begun to crystalise into a regular routine of meeting each Sunday in the business centre where the community are becoming aware of a church presence and visit from time to time.
 There are now three home groups which meet regularly every other week and on alternate weeks, Hope join together for 'equipping nights', growing together in areas such as prayer, discipleship and the prophetic.

 Chris and a team from Hope also run a cafe on Fridays for local residents and see between 50 and 100 people each week, including a significant number from the Ukrainian refugee population here in Bicester.
 Over the last year the church has run an Alpha course, attended by 20+ people as well as seasonal events for the community including a Light Party, Easter day outdoor service and a processing carol service.
-We were also able to be a part of collaboratively establishing the Bicester Food Hub, who give out free food twice a week on the estate..

 Forest Church

-Forest Church is an outdoor gathering on the third Saturday every month exploring ways of understanding and worshipping an all-powerful, all-seeing, perfect Creator God.
+Forest Church is a gathering on the third Saturday every month sometime indoors and sometimes outdoors exploring ways of understanding and worshipping an all-powerful, all-seeing, perfect Creator God.
 The vision is:

 To allow people to enjoy being outdoors, seeing, hearing, smelling, and even tasting, some of the wonderful plants and animals of God’s creation.